Oct 15

 With changes announced to property energy rules, what should businesses be aware of?
 We’re joined by a lead government official responsible for this area, who will update on what changes are coming, and when.

 As well as running more than 1,000 pubs, Marston’s have built the sector’s biggest electric car charging network across their estate.
-With more than a million miles charged to date, Andy Kershaw from Marston’s join us to explain why they’ve invested so heavily in EV charging, how they did it and what benefits they’re seeing.
+With more than a million miles charged to date, Chris White from Marston’s joins us to explain why they’ve invested so heavily in EV charging, how they did it and what benefits they’re seeing.

 Hospitality is a bricks and mortar sector, so the properties our businesses operate out of are critical to net zero success.
 How do we make old buildings more sustainable and how are we designing new buildings to be as efficient as possible?